 McAfee's time in Belize was not exactly the paradise you might be imagining.
-He attempted to launch a new age pharmaceutical company.
-Local police began to suspect that the former dotcom king was actually manufacturing methamphetamine and an ultra potent strand of bath salts.
+After launching a new-age pharmaceutical company, local police began to suspect that the former dotcom king was actually manufacturing methamphetamine and an ultra potent strand of bath salts.
 When police raided his house in May 2012 they found dozens of guns and threw McAfee in jail for a night.

 In November 2012, authorities in Belize announced that John McAfee was the prime suspect in the murder of a fellow expat named Gregory Faull.
 Faull was one of McAfee's neighbors.

 McAfee professed his innocence when he was reached via cell phone for comment.
 He claimed that the he was being set up by the Prime Minister and police of Belize:

 "They've been trying to get me for months.
 They want to silence me.
 I am not well liked by the prime minister.
 I am just a thorn in everybody's side.
 They mistook him [Gregory Faull] for me.
 They got the wrong house.
 He's dead.
 They killed him."

 John initially fled to Guatemala.
 His location was given away after giving an interview with Vice.
 The Vice photographer forgot to remove the photo's location info from the metadata.
 He was arrested by Guatemalan police for several weeks before being deported to the United States.